For most of my life, I was afraid that if I told someone about something I wanted to do, I would fail at it.

 I’ll show them!

-Pity party of one!
+Pity party for one!

 I was dehydrated and hungry by the time dinner arrived at five that evening.
 One could say that the Chinese dinner and half a bottle of wine made the migraine happen.
 Or more reasonably, the guilt and anger and pity did.